Should you learn how to raise prices as a DTC ecommerce brand?

 In the United States alone, new data shows that most businesses in the United States have been making profits.
 In fact, 2022 has been the best year for most businesses since 1950, according to a Bloomberg report.

-You might think that raising prices as a DTC (Direct to Consumer) business will turn customers away.
-In most cases, this doesn’t happen.
-As long as you hold up the ethos of your brand, value your customers’, and deliver products that surpass their expectations.
+You might think that raising prices as a DTC business will turn customers away.
+In most cases, this doesn’t happen as long as you hold up the ethos of your brand, value your customers’, and deliver products that surpass their expectations.

-Here’s how to raise prices as a DTC eCommerce business [with examples]:
+Here’s how to raise prices as a DTC eCommerce business:

-Send an plain text email letter (from the founder)
+Send a plain text email letter from the founder

-Use an plain text letter format -- a simple, no-frills, no-HTML, text-based email -- from the “founder’s desk” with your name and a photo to let your customers know that your prices -- across the eCommerce store -- are going to increase.
+Use an plain text letter format (a simple, no-frills, no-HTML, text-based email) from the “founder’s desk” with your name and a photo to let your customers know that your prices are going to increase.

-Here’s how Nicole Gibbons -- Founder & CEO of Clare Paint -- wrote out an email doing just that (https://www.clare.com/)
+Here’s how Nicole Gibbons -- Founder & CEO of Clare Paint -- wrote out an email doing just that.

-We’ve also seen similar emails being sent out as “clarifications” on events based on news reports, as a way to handle PR (Public Relations) or brand image disasters.
+We’ve also seen similar emails being sent out as clarifications on events based on news reports, as a way to handle PR or brand image disasters.

 The first email is much like the simple email (as above) explaining the situation, expounding on the “Why”[ See more of this below], and exact date from which prices are going to increase.